jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 A baron is a title associated with the authority to build and govern a castle.
 Reducing such a figure to the role of a mere employee leaves no room for open-source innovation or long-term growth.

+When a baron becomes a count, the open-source castle expands, creating space for many more people to build, collaborate, and thrive together.

 ---

 This project is built on the core principle of **self-reliance through zero external dependencies**.